apereo/cas/docs/cas-server-documentation/installation/Passwordless-Authentication.md

 Users may be notified of tokens via text messages, mail, etc.
 To learn more about available options, please [see this guide](../notifications/SMS-Messaging-Configuration.html) or [this guide](../notifications/Sending-Email-Configuration.html).

+## Multifactor Authentication Integration

+Passwordless authentication can be integrated with [CAS multifactor authentication providers](../mfa/Configuring-Multifactor-Authentication.html).
+In this scenario, once CAS configuration is enabled to support this behavior or the located passwordless user account is considered *eligible* for multifactor authentication, CAS will allow passwordless authentication to skip its own *intended normal* flow (i.e. as described above with token generation, etc) in favor of multifactor authentication providers that may be available and defined in CAS.

+This means that if [multifactor authentication providers](../mfa/Configuring-Multifactor-Authentication.html) are defined and activated, and defined
+[multifactor triggers](../mfa/Configuring-Multifactor-Authentication-Triggers.html) in CAS signal availability and eligibility of an multifactor flow for the given passwordless user, CAS will skip its normal passwordless authentication flow in favor of the requested multifactor authentication provider and its flow.
+If no multifactor providers are available, or if no triggers require the use of multifactor authentication for the verified passwordless user, passwordless authentication flow will commence as usual.